60th Aerial Port Squadron donates pillows and blankets to local shelters

-U.S. Air Force Senior Airman Logan Battles, right, and Airman 1st Class Joel Santibanez, both 60th Aerial Port Squadron fleet service journeymen, pet kittens on a donated blanket by the 60th APS at the Yolo County Animal Services, Woodland, California.
+U.S. Airmen from the 60th Aerial Port Squadron pose for a photo with a dog wrapped in a donated blanket by the 60th APS at the Yolo County Animal Services, Woodland, California, Oct.
+29, 2020, at Travis Air Force Base, California.
 The 60th Aerial Port Squadron donated 1,000 unused pillows and blankets to Yolo County Animal Services Shelter.
 (U.S. Air Force photo by Chustine Minoda)

 |Date Taken: